kccqzy/QCL/README.md

 # Demo

 This shows real examples.
-Feel free to run it using the `runExamples` function.
+Feel free to run it using the *configlang-examples* executable.

 QCL: